What kind of fabric was used for wedding gowns before silk?

 This blog will not only provide you interesting historical information but also demonstrate why silk is the preferred option for countless brides nowadays.

+Wedding gowns have changed significantly, and each period it introduced a new trend.
 Before silk became widely used, brides had to rely on what was available to them in their area, and quite interestingly, some of the fabrics were very different from what we know today.
 Let's discuss the original most repeated fabrics before silk was a widespread fabric choice.

-As one of the oldest fabrics in the world today, linen has been used as far back as ancient Egyptian times.
+As one of the oldest fabrics in the world today, linen fabric has been used as far back as ancient Egyptian times.
 Yes, it was once used widely and generally as a fabric of luxury.
 It was the preferred fabric worn by honour, and in fact, linen was used to wrap and dress mummies for the afterlife to signify nobility.
 Linen is a breathable, lightweight fabric and ideal for warmer climates.

 Did you know?